ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 The test suite has the following four SHOULD/MAY configuration files that are specific to all supported versions of the SUT.
-Each SHOULD/MAY requirement have an associated parameter with a value of either “true” or “false” corresponding to the server version that they support. “true” represents that the requirement must be validated, whereas “false” means that the requirement must not be validated.
+Each SHOULD/MAY requirement has an associated parameter with a value of either “true” or “false”, corresponding to the server version that they support.
+The value of “true” means that the requirement must be validated, whereas “false” means that the requirement must not be validated.

-If the SUT is non-Microsoft implementation of SharePoint Server, configure the properties in the configuration file for the SharePoint Server which is the closest match to the SUT implementation.
+If the SUT is non-Microsoft implementation of SharePoint Server, configure the properties in the configuration file for the SharePoint Server to be the closest match to the SUT implementation.

 **SHOULD/MAY configuration files**